The Benefits of Healthy Eating infographic discusses ways to eat better to live longer and enjoy your life.

 Your body needs a lot of support

-Substances which provide energy
+Substances that provide energy

-Building blocks for bone, muscle, organs, hormones and blood
+Building blocks for bone, muscle, organs, hormones, and blood

 Substances needed for processes to occur in the body (like digestion)

 Energy content by material consumed:

 Reference value per day for an adult 8,700 KJ a day.

 Protein, fats and carbs are converted into energy

 Sodium- 2.3 grams/.42%